turingschool/front-end-curriculum/projects/module-2/wheel-of-fortune.md

 ## User Stories

-These user stories may be worked on in any order that makes sense to your pair.
+These user stories should be worked on in the order presented, accounting for dependencies between stories.

 ***EPIC: Game Mechanics*** _#Game Mechanics_